-- 4.1.
-For Years 9-11, whilst virtually all pupils study a core curriculum of Mathematics, English, Biology, Chemistry, Physics and a Modern Language until the end of Key Stage 4, there is also the opportunity for them to build around that a combination of other optional subjects.
+- 5.1.
+For Years 9-11, whilst virtually all pupils study a core curriculum of Mathematics, English, Science and a Modern Language until the end of Key Stage 4, there is also the opportunity for them to build around that a combination of other optional subjects.
 Quite deliberately, the school chooses each year to construct timetables for Years 9, 10 and 11 around pupils' choices, and not the other way around.
-Thus, there are no predetermined "Option Bands". - 4.2.
+Thus there are no predetermined "Option Bands". - 5.2.
 The school aims to run any course in which there is sufficient demand.
 Specific details of the subjects studied follow.

-4.3.
+5.3.
 Year 9

-In Year 9 all pupils continue to study the core curriculum of Maths, English, Philosophy and Religious Studies, PE, Geography, History, and a Modern Language.
+5.3.1.In Year 9 all pupils continue to study the core curriculum of Maths, English, Philosophy and Religious Studies, PE, Geography, History, and a Modern Language.
 Science is taught separately as Biology, Chemistry and Physics, compulsory for all.
 Pupils also make a choice of three options from: Latin (or Latin and Greek), Drama, Computing, Music, Art, Design and Technology, Food and Nutrition, Money Management, and a second Modern Language.

-4.4.
+5.4.
 Years 10 and 11

-Pupils continue with the core subjects of Mathematics, English, Biology, Chemistry, Physics and a Modern Language.
-Pupils also make a choice of three options from: Geography, History (GCSE or IGCSE), Latin (or Latin and Greek), Classical Civilisation, Drama, Computing, Music, Art, Design and Technology, Food and Nutrition, Physical Education, Business Studies, a second Modern Language and Philosophy and Religious Studies.
-All pupils continue with core PE lessons, and may, in addition, select PE as a GCSE subject.
+5.4.1.
+Pupils continue with the core subjects of Mathematics, English, Biology, Chemistry, Physics, and a Modern Language.
+Pupils also make a choice of three options from: Geography, History (GCSE or IGCSE), Latin (or Latin and Greek), Classical Civilisation, Drama, Computing, Music, Art, Design and Technology, Food and Nutrition, Business Studies, a second Modern Language and Philosophy and Religious Studies.
+All pupils continue with PE lessons, although PE is not offered as a GCSE subject.

-4.5.
+5.5.
 Years 12 and 13